EDCD/EDDI/SpeechResponder/Help.md

 ### CommanderName()

-This function will provide the name of your ship.
+This function will provide the name of your commander.

 If you have set up a phonetic name for your commander it will return that, otherwise if your commander name has been set it will return that.
 The phonetic name uses SSML tags.